Franklin Pele

-Franklin Pele Poutasi (born 18 December 2000) is a New Zealand professional rugby league and rugby union footballer who plays as a for RC Narbonne in the Championnat Fédéral Nationale.
+Franklin Pele Poutasi (born 18 December 2000) is a New Zealand professional rugby league and rugby union footballer who plays as a for South Sydney Rabbitohs in the National Rugby League.

 He previously played for the Cronulla-Sutherland Sharks in the NRL and for Hull F.C. in the Super League.

 Background

 Pele was born in Auckland, New Zealand, and is of Samoan and American Samoan descent.
 When Franklin was the age of seven, his family moved from South Auckland to settle in Sydney, Australia.

 He played junior rugby league for the Otahuhu Leopards in Auckland, and St Patrick's Sutherland and the Gymea Gorillas in Sydney.

 He attended Endeavour Sports High School and played for the Australian Schoolboys in 2018.

 Playing career

 Cronulla-Sutherland Sharks

 In round 12 of the 2021 NRL season, Pele made his debut for Cronulla-Sutherland against the Gold Coast.
 He was later sidelined for 9–12 weeks after undergoing surgery for an injury sustained in a reserve grade game, effectively ending his debut season.